-Students are expected to complete their conduct sanctions, including educational sanctions, within the timeframe and guidelines specified by their hearing officer.
-Failure to complete sanctions may result in additional conduct action and sanctions.
+Students are expected to complete their conducts anctions, including educational sanctions, within the time frame and guidelines specified by their hearing officer.
+Failure to complete sanctions may result in placing holds on student accounts and additional conduct action.

-IX.
-Formal Hearing Appeals
+X. Formal Hearing Appeals